Connect with us

 • Autonomous Flight using GPS + AI-assisted obstacle avoidance

-• Camera-Based Botanical Identification (e.g., plant species, health, growth stage)
+• Camera-Based Botanical and Elemental Identification (e.g., plant species, animal species, nature changes, river mapping, health measurements, growth stages)

 • Liquid Organic Fertilizer Delivery System